rickballard/CoCivium/docs/architecture/overview.md

 <!-- status: stub; target: 150+ words -->
-# CoCivium — Architecture & Repo Layout
+# CoCivium™ — Architecture & Repo Layout

 This repo organizes canonical content (what we stand behind) separately from drafts/imports (what we triage).